GCSE Options 2023-2024

 Additional Information

 All GCSE and IGCSE subjects are now graded 9-1 with 8-9 equivalent to A*.
-In Maths, Science and English Language, there are different tiers of entry which will give access to a limited range of grades.
+In Maths and English Language, there are different tiers of entry which will give access to a limited range of grades.
 The Higher Tier covers grades 9-4, whilst the Foundation Tier has a maximum of a grade 5.
 In order to promote an aspirational approach, decisions on tiers of entry are usually left until the 5th Form.

 The following points provide some additional factors to take into consideration when selecting your (I)GCSE subjects: